zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/general-health-and-fitness/workout.md

 # Plan
 ## How to make plans
+- Health state
+- Recovery state
+- The contents of last 5 days of training
 ## Gallary of plans
 - Delete the plans once you have finished one
 - If a plan is really good, showing good results, then make some template elements and start from there